 For instance, Omega3 Innovations’ Omega Cure® has a peroxide value between 0.1 – 0.3 meq/kg at the time of bottling, making it about 80 times fresher than your typical fish oil capsule.
 The oxidation values (along with the bottling date) are printed directly on every bottle.

-Experiencing omega-3 benefits is more like a long-term relationship than a one-night stand.
+Experiencing benefits of your omega-3 supplements is more like a long-term relationship than a one-night stand.
 It takes a good three to six months for the omega-3 fatty acids to work their magic, although you may notice subtle changes in your mood, skin, and hair within the first few weeks.
 More dramatic results (like reduced joint pain and stiffness) typically take closer to three months.

 Real change takes time and commitment, which is why we offer Omega Cure as part of a subscription program.
 With the subscription program, it has never been easier to incorporate an omega-3 fish oil supplement into your daily routine.